-Permit or Permitted - an activity, facility or entity authorized through a department permit to treat, store, or dispose of materials or wastes.
+Permit or Permitted - a written authorization issued or certified by the Director under pertinent laws and regulations for an activity, facility, or entity to discharge, treat, store, or dispose of materials or wastes.

 Point of compliance - the point or points where the water quality enforcement standard or criterion must not be exceeded.